GuccioGucci/yoke/README.md

 <a name='installation'></a>
 # Installation

 Given it's a bash script, it should be supported in most Unix-like OS (Linux, MacOS).
-Even if potentially possible, no support is granted on Windows at the moment, mainly due to the lack of a Windows artifact of gucci 1.4.x (while it's available from version 1.5.x).
+Even if potentially possible, no support is granted on Windows at the moment, mainly due to the lack of a Windows artefact of gucci 1.4.x (while it's available from version 1.5.x).
 Future support for Windows could be planned.

 These are the dependencies required to be installed, part of them are from `ecs-deploy` [required dependencies](https://github.com/silinternational/ecs-deploy#installation):